Journalist travels 63 hours by land across Europe after flight cancelled

 “It was really unsettling…It was the uncertainty that was really difficult.”

-Mr Reeve shared his experience on X, documenting his journey across Europe and said his followers “kept him company”.
+Mr Reeve shared his experience on X/Twitter, documenting his journey across Europe and said his followers “kept him company”.

 He said: “Thankfully, I’ve got some nice Twitter followers, so they kept me company on these long evening night buses that were quite sketchy, so it was more of a companionship thing more than anything.”